8kevinxu/cse15l-lab-reports/LabReport1.md

 ### Step 3: Running Some Commands
-Try running commands you learned about in class like ls, pwd, and cd on your computer and the remote computer.
+I tried running commands I learned about in class like ls, pwd, and cd on my computer as well as the remote computer.

 Here is an example of me executing some of the common commands:
 ![Image](runningcommands.png)